Last Updated: January 29, 2021

 Otis College recommends the suspension/cancellation of all planned international travel through the end of the spring semester, if possible.

 Otis College will assist travelers however we can, and students affected by these restrictions can contact Nick Negrete, Dean of Student Affairs, via email at email@example.com or by calling 310-665-6967, as he will work in partnership with Academic Affairs and the Student Health and Wellness Center to ensure continuity of a student’s coursework and additional support while off-campus.

-Factors contributing to cancellations include:
+Factors contributing to the cancellation of travel study include:

-- Unstable travel conditions—the current rapidly-changing situation surrounding long-distance travel greatly complicates successful travel study activity, including but not limited to air travel portions
+- Unstable travel conditions—the current rapidly-changing situation surrounding long-distance travel greatly complicates successful travel study activity, including but not limited to air travel portions.

-- Educational Viability—courses’ educational objectives are thwarted substantially by current travel-related and venue-specific conditions
+- Educational viability—courses’ educational objectives are thwarted substantially by current travel-related and venue-specific conditions.

-- Return-related complications—unpredictable but more likely than usual travel delays, possible medical needs outside the U.S., possible quarantine requirements upon return, etc., all of which are unknown and unpredictable at this time, semester schedule factors notwithstanding
+- Return-related complications—unpredictable but more likely than usual travel delays, possible medical needs outside the U.S., possible quarantine requirements upon return, etc., all of which are unknown and unpredictable at this time, semester schedule factors notwithstanding.

 - Similar decisions/best practices—many institutions of higher learning have also been obliged to cancel similarly planned international travel with students, faculty, and staff, including most AICAD (Otis’s family of comparable independent art and design) schools.